pranavraja/beanstalkify/README.md

 # TODO

 - Tests around error handling
-- Allow setting overrides through a `config.yml` or similar file.
 - Provide some blue-green deployment integrated with health checks, using the `swap_environment_cnames` feature of the AWS SDK.